willbeaufoy/DirectorySettings/README.md

-# DirectorySettings for SublimeText 2
+# DirectorySettings for SublimeText 2 and 3

 ### What it is:

 Place `.sublime-settings` files in a directory and, if you open a file in that directory, the settings will get applied to the file's view.
 Settings can nest in directories; in the event of conflict, the deepest settings files win.

-To activate the plugin, install it and then add this setting to your File user preferences:
+To activate the plugin, just install it.
+If you want to disable it you can set the following in your File user preferences:

-    "use_directory_settings": true
+    "directory_settings": false

 This prevents the plugin from doing work when you don't want it to.